earthnodepekoe/earthnodepekoe.github.io/pages/pages-root-folder/index.md

 # this work, you have to use › layout: frontpage
 #
 layout: frontpage
-title               : "Este es el título" subheadline         : "Esta es la subheadline" teaser              : "Todo esto es el teaser que quieras."
+title               : "PEKOE EARTHNODE" subheadline         : "Official WorldMobile EarthNode" teaser              : "World Mobile Chain is the first dedicated telecoms blockchain.
+An EVM-compatible Layer 3, built on Base, enabling fast, secure and affordable transactions, with easy-to-deploy decentralized applications."
 header:
   image_fullwidth: pekoex.jpg
 widget1: